Best things to do in San Jose

 During hockey season, the San Jose Sharks play home games at the SAP Center, the “Shark Tank,” downtown.
 Their practice facility, Solar4America Ice (Shark’s Ice) down the road, is also open to the public and when the team isn’t on the ice, you can rent a pair of skates and hit the rink.
 The San Jose Earthquakes play at Avaya Stadium which opened in 2015 with space for 18,000 screaming fans.

-First up, the San Jose Flea Market.
-Opened in 1960, this open-air market has become a world all its own with up to 1500 vendors setting up shop on Sundays (the market is open Wed, Fri-Sun) selling everything from fresh produce to fine collectibles.
+Opened in 1960, the open-air San Jose Flea Market has become a world all its own with up to 1500 vendors setting up shop on Sundays (the market is open Wed, Fri-Sun) selling everything from fresh produce to fine collectibles.
 On West San Carlos Street, several permanent antiques stores lineup along Antiques Row, including the massive Antiques Colony.
 Just down the street, Moon Zoom, Black and Brown and 23 Skidoo’s racks of retro clothing will keep you entertained for hours.

 Midtown Arts Mercantile, a renovated complex in a formerly industrial neighborhood which houses the reclaimed-wood furniture store Studio by Terra Amico, Apis Floral and Good Karma Bikes, is a good place to start.
 In the SoFa District downtown, check out the Japanese minimalist home goods and clothing store Muji.
 If you’re looking for bigger brands like Free People, Madewell and H&M, visit the nicely designed open air mall Santana Row.